Adaptive Non-parametric Estimation of Mean and Autocovariance in Regression with Dependent Errors: Introduction

-\eeq where $r(\cdot)$ denotes the autocorrelation function of the noise process, and $r_{|i|}$ denotes autocorrelation at lag $i$.
-Typically, design points $t_i\in\mathbb{R}$ are equidistant and represent time points.
-Functions $f$ and $r$ are unknown, but stationarity of $\{\epsilon_i\}_{i=1}^n$ and smoothness of $f$ assumed.
-Observations $\{Y_i\}_{i=1}^n$ might be measures of some experimental quantity observed with a time dependent measurement error.
-In this case estimation of $f$ is of interest, while $r$ is considered as a nuisance parameter.
-Another instance is $\{Y_i\}_{i=1}^n$ being some time or space indexed stochastic process with a seasonal or other deterministic effect, described by $f$.
-In this case the focus is rather on estimation of the autocorrelation $r$.
+\eeq where $r(\cdot)$ denotes the autocorrelation function of the underlying noise process, and $r_{|i|}$ denotes autocorrelation at lag $i$.
+The design points $t_i\in\mathbb{R}$ are equidistant and represent time points.
+The functions $f$ and $r$ are unknown, but we assume that the noise terms $\{\epsilon_i\}_{i=1}^n$ are sampled from a stationary noise process and that $f$ is a smooth function.
+(In this paper we use the Gaussian process as a template for such data, but the methodology can be applied to other processes as well.)
+The observations $\{Y_i\}_{i=1}^n$ might be measures of some experimental quantity observed with a time dependent measurement error; in this case estimation of $f$ is of interest, while $r$ is considered as a nuisance parameter.
+It might also be that $\{Y_i\}_{i=1}^n$ are measurements from a stochastic process indexed by time or space with a seasonal or other deterministic effect, described by $f$; in this case the focus is rather on estimation of the autocorrelation $r$.